This course guides parents through a series of adoptee stories giving a unique view into the hearts, minds and souls of the adopted person experience.

 The goal of this course is to help parents understand the toll raising a tough start child can take on them, their relationships and their other children.
 Family Matters teaches techniques parents can use to support each member of the family, and themselves, through these challenges.

-Parenting Matters applies a strengths-based, therapeutic approach parenting in order to heal a child who has had a tough start in life.
+Parenting Matters applies a strengths-based, therapeutic approach to parenting in order to heal a child who has had a tough start in life.
 Learn this deliberate and intentional approach to parenting through exercises, family stories and expert advice.

 Treatment Matters gives parents strategies for seeking professional help as soon as they recognize significant challenges in their child.
 Understand the importance of a diagnosis, when to consider medication and how to choose a therapist.